SatyajitPatra06/Nike-landing-page/README.md

-# This is simple nike landing page
+# This is a simple nike landing page
 Made with
 - tailwindcss.com
 - react.js